hanewman/hanewman.github.io/_pages/publications.md

  In the past, I have worked with Moon Duchin's <a href="https://mggg.org/"> Metric Geometry and Gerrymandering Group, </a> which is a team of Boston-based mathematicians bringing mathematics and computer science methods to bear on redistricting.
 Here is one fun study that came out of my work with this group:

-<a href="{{ hanewman.github.io }}/_pages/elj.pdf">  Locating the Representational Baseline: Republicans in Massachusetts </a> in Election Law Journal
+<a href="{{ hanewman.github.io }}/_pages/elj.pdf">  Locating the Representational Baseline: Republicans in Massachusetts </a> in Election Law Journal.

 My dissertation in fulfillment of requirements for the Oxford M.Sc. is an exposition on the Chromatic Number of String Graphs.

-My undergraduate senior thesis at Princeton: <a href="http://arks.princeton.edu/ark:/88435/dsp016m311s13g"> Limiting Distribution of the Complex Roots of Random Polynomials  </a>
+My undergraduate senior thesis at Princeton: <a href="http://arks.princeton.edu/ark:/88435/dsp016m311s13g"> Limiting Distribution of the Complex Roots of Random Polynomials  </a>.